Trusted WordPress tutorials, when you need them most.

 6. Copy and Paste Content Without Formatting Issues

-Have you ever noticed that when you copy and paste content from a desktop app or a web page into the block editor, you end up pasting unwanted formatting as well?
+Have you ever noticed that copying and pasting content from a desktop app or a web page into the block editor also results in unwanted formatting?

 You’ll see that the font and colors of the pasted content don’t match your WordPress theme.
 This is very common if you are using Microsoft Word or Google Docs to write the content and then enter it in the block editor.